wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     Compare: 1883 No 8 s 40

-    Subsection (2) was substituted, as from 1 January 1980, by section [4(1)][124] Bills of Exchange Amendment Act 1979 (1979 No 3).
+    Section 40(2): replaced, on 1 January 1980, by [section 4(1)][122] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 41 Rules as to presentment for acceptance, and excuses for non-presentment

 *   (1) A bill is duly presented for acceptance if it is presented in accordance with the following rules:

-    *   (a) The presentment must be made by or on behalf of the holder to the drawee, or to some person authorised to accept or to refuse acceptance on his behalf, at a reasonable hour on a business day and before the bill is overdue:
+    *   (a) the presentment must be made by or on behalf of the holder to the drawee, or to some person authorised to accept or to refuse acceptance on his behalf, at a reasonable hour on a business day and before the bill is overdue:

-    *   (b) Where a bill is addressed to 2 or more drawees, who are not partners, presentment must be made to them all, unless one has authority to accept for all, in which case presentment may be made to him only:
+    *   (b) where a bill is addressed to 2 or more drawees, who are not partners, presentment must be made to them all, unless one has authority to accept for all, in which case presentment may be made to him only:

-    *   (c) Where the drawee is dead, presentment may be made to his executor or administrator:
+    *   (c) where the drawee is dead, presentment may be made to his executor or administrator:

-    *   (d) Where the drawee is bankrupt, presentment may be made to him or to his assignee:
+    *   (d) where the drawee is bankrupt, presentment may be made to him or to his assignee:

-    *   (da) Where the drawee is a body corporate that is being wound up, presentment may be made to the body corporate itself or to the liquidator:
+    *   (da) where the drawee is a body corporate that is being wound up, presentment may be made to the body corporate itself or to the liquidator:

-    *   (e) Where authorised by agreement or usage, a presentment through the post office is sufficient:
+    *   (e) where authorised by agreement or usage, a presentment through the post office is sufficient:

     (2) Presentment in accordance with these rules is excused, and a bill may be treated as dishonoured by non-acceptance,---

-    *   (f) Where the drawee is dead or bankrupt, or is a fictitious person, or a person not having capacity to contract by bill:
+    *   (f) where the drawee is dead or bankrupt, or is a fictitious person, or a person not having capacity to contract by bill:

-    *   (fa) Where the drawee is a body corporate that is being wound up:
+    *   (fa) where the drawee is a body corporate that is being wound up:

-    *   (g) Where, after the exercise of reasonable diligence, such presentment cannot be affected:
+    *   (g) where, after the exercise of reasonable diligence, such presentment cannot be affected:

-    *   (h) Where, although the presentment has been irregular, acceptance has been refused on some other ground.
+    *   (h) where, although the presentment has been irregular, acceptance has been refused on some other ground.

     (3) The fact that the holder has reason to believe that the bill, on presentment, will be dishonoured does not excuse presentment.

     Compare: 1883 No 8 s 41

-    Subsection (1)(da) was inserted, as from 1 January 1980, by section [5(1)][125] Bills of Exchange Amendment Act 1979 (1979 No 3).
+    Section 41(1)(da): inserted, on 1 January 1980, by [section 5(1)][123] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

-    Subsection (2)(fa) was inserted, as from 1 January 1980, by section [5(2)][125] Bills of Exchange Amendment Act 1979 (1979 No 3).
+    Section 41(2)(fa): inserted, on 1 January 1980, by [section 5(2)][123] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 42 Non-acceptance